Gulf Atlantic Bank

 Key West, Florida · FDIC Cert #59181

-Gulf Atlantic Bank is an FDIC-insured bank (Certificate #59181) with $151M in total assets and $121M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Gulf Atlantic Bank, an FDIC-insured bank (Certificate #59181) with $151M in total assets and $121M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Key West, Florida, the bank maintains a Tier 1 capital ratio of 10.95% (Well-Capitalized) and a nonperforming loan ratio of 0.01%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Gulf Atlantic Bank (FDIC cert 59181) is a community bank — $151M in total assets, $121M in deposits, serving the Key West, Florida area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.